Visit the BlueBoard for Student Employment Opportunities:

 I don't have Work Study, can I still get a job on campus?

-There are a small number of student jobs that are funded through department budgets
+There are some student jobs that are funded through department budgets.
+Please refer

-or by on-campus contractors, such as Aramark (Cafeteria) and Follet Bookstore.
+Some on-campus contractors, such as Aramark (Cafeteria) and Follet Bookstore offer

 hiring is done at the beginning of each semester.